john-osullivan/groupbot/README.md

 ### Tasks
-Lastly, a task is the basic unit of getting things done.
+A task is the basic unit of getting things done.
 They are hierarchical, such that any task can have sub-tasks.
 If a task has points enabled, the points on its subtasks should always sum to an equal or lesser amount -- however, this constraint is not yet enforced.
 They are equipped with double approval, first from the person who performed the task and second from the person who assigned it.
 It also has a field for a due date, which will later be used to send text or email reminders.
 It has a name, a description, a delivered Boolean (whether the doer says it is complete), an approved Boolean (whether the giver says it's complete), an optional due data, an optional points reward, and an optional comments section.
 The columns are:
 - Name (Short String)
 - Description (Medium String)
 - Due Date (DateTime)